 A study demonstrated that companies using marketing automation software see an increase in revenue of about 10%, and CallidusCloud takes this to heart.
 The software helps business to discover insights about their customers and find potential prospects they weren’t previously aware of.
 It also allows businesses to nurture potential leads, gently nudging them towards conversion into buyers.

 The world of marketing has changed.
 Customers have certain demands at certain times, something which has become known as the buying cycle.
 If you can’t provide them with what they need when they ask for it, it becomes much harder to improve your conversion rates.
 Automated processes are almost required in order to ensure this demand is met. eTrigue enables businesses to easily respond through the use of email, social media, and even banner ads.

 Every lead is different.
 However, they can all be approached in a similar way.
-HubSpot enables businesses to gather information about their leads in order to create a sort of ‘behavior’ profile.
+HubSpot enables businesses to gather information about their sales leads in order to create a sort of ‘behavior’ profile.
 With this valuable information at your fingertips, you know exactly which way to approach an individual lead to maximize the possibility of conversion.
-The powerful list management software that comes included helps to create customized marketing messages that can appeal to each individual lead in their own way.
+The powerful lead management software that comes included helps to create customized marketing messages that can appeal to each individual lead in their own way.